 4. Example Audit of companies, banks, cooperative societies, trusts etc. are examples of statutory audit. firms, clubs, associations etc. are examples of non-statutory audit.
 5. Appointment In the case of company form of business, the auditor is appointed by the shareholders (in most cases), or by the board of directors, or by the Central Government. the auditor is appointed by the sole proprietor.
 In the case of partnership firms, 6.
 Remuneration of a statutory auditor is fixed according to the provisions of the concerned statute.
 Remuneration of a non-statutory auditor is fixed on the basis of agreement entered into between the auditor and appointing authority.
 7. Rights and duties Rights and duties of a statutory auditor are governed according to the provisions of the concerned statute. , 8.
 A non-statutory auditor can be held liable only under the common law of the country.
 9. Approach The approach is compliance-oriented.
 The approach is proprietary-oriented.
-The scope is determined by the management.
+10. Scope The scope is determined by the Statute.
+The scope is determined by the Statute.